How the return of PCR tests and self-isolation for international travel will work

 “It’s urgent that international protocols are introduced without delay to save lives, save economies and save our futures.”

-The veteran tour guide and photographer, Paul Goldstein, was scathing about the expansion of the UK red list.
+The veteran tour guide and photographer, Paul Goldstein, is scathing about the expansion of the UK red list.
 He said: “It is a disgrace, penalising a country for their transparency and expertise by throwing them into the poor house.

 “The list is now 10 countries, all of them utterly mystified and distraught by this persecution.
 European cases are rising, southern Africans not so, but they are the ones butchered.